-Education and Training Committee
+1 April 2007 to 31 March 2008 Education and Training Committee

 The Education and Training Committee is one of our four statutory committees.
-Its purpose is to advise the Council on establishing standards of proficiency, standards of education and training, and for continuing professional development.
+Its purpose is to advise the Council on establishing standards of proficiency and standards for education and training and continuing professional development.
 The Health Professions Order 2001 states that the Council may give guidance to registrants, employers and other appropriate parties on the standards.

-The Committee comprises 19 members and met four times.
+The Committee is comprised of 19 members and met four times.
 During the year, panels of the Committee considered recommendations about approval of programmes of education and recommendations from the annual monitoring process and major change process.

-- approved a response to the UK government on implementation of a European Directive, which enables professionals to pursue their profession across Europe; - considered arrangements for approving programmes which entitle registrants to have their entry on the Register annotated under the Prescription Only Medicines (Human Use) Order 1997; - oversaw work on whether the HPC should regulate, and provide ethical guidance to, students; - approved processes for considering complaints about educational programmes and for withdrawing approval from programmes which no longer run; - · revised the process for considering changes to programmes, and; - monitored progress on implementing the standards of CPD.
+- approved a response to the UK government on implementation of a European Directive, which enables professionals to pursue their profession across Europe; - considered arrangements for approving programmes which entitle registrants to have their entry on the Register annotated under the Prescription Only Medicines (Human Use) Order 1997; - oversaw work on whether HPC should regulate, and provide ethical guidance, to students; - approved processes for considering complaints about educational programmes and for withdrawing approval from programmes which no longer run; - revised the process for considering changes to programmes, and; - monitored progress on implementing the standards of CPD.